leonardopennino/PYNQ-Z2-IMPROC/README.md

 IMAGE PROCESSING ON XILINX PYNQ Z2 (CANNY, SOBEL)

 ## Introduction:
+We are Giacomo Zamprogno, Leonardo Penninno and Vincenzo De Marco, a team of student from Politecnico of Turin that took part on a computer vision project during our course in Computer Architecture.
-The aim of the project was implementing the Canny algorithm for image pro-cessing on the PYNQ-Z2 board.
+The aim of the project was implementing the Canny algorithm for image processing on the PYNQ-Z2 board.
 The development tools used were Vivado HLSfor the ip modules creation and Vivado Design for the overlay design.

 ## The algorithm:
 The  canny  algorithm  is  an  image  processing  algorithm  for  edge  detection  inimages, and its description can be split into five phases: